HP-Nunes/HP-Nunes.github.io/_posts/2020-09-18-Breathing-Between-the-Lines-StoryMap.md

 external_site: PUB_NAME
 categories: arcGIS-Online GIS storymap
 ---
 Comprehensive summary of Breathing Between the Lines, a project connecting socio-economic determinants of health, local monitoring, and the legacy of redlining for the city of Seattle, WA.
-The project's analytical and research methodology is detailed on the project's GitHub repo: https://github.com/HP-Nunes/Breathing-Between-the-Lines